aksommerville/egg-202405/README.md

 - - [ ] Windows.
 - - [ ] Preferred language for Mac and Windows.
 - [ ] Call JS from Wasm and vice-versa.
+- [ ] GUI for pcmprint.
+Build as a web app, in synthwerk, at least for now.
 - [ ] Synthesizer, native.
 - - [ ] GM instruments.
 - - [ ] GM drums.